 This order is issued for a reason, usually because an inspector found a serious problem during a site visit.
 It could be a safety hazard that puts workers or the public at risk, a clear violation of Florida’s building codes, or an issue with your permits, like working without one or outside the scope of what was approved.
 Think of it as a big red flag from the authorities telling you to pause and fix something before you can move forward.
 While it’s definitely a setback, an SWO is designed to ensure projects are built safely and correctly.
 Ignoring it isn’t an option and can lead to hefty fines and even more significant delays.
 The goal is to address the issue quickly and correctly so you can get the order lifted and your project back on track.

-What It Means for Your Project
+How It Actually Impacts Your Project

 A stop work order brings your project to a screeching halt.
 The moment it’s posted, all work specified in the order must stop immediately.
 This can cause a domino effect of delays, pushing back your timeline and throwing your budget off course.
 Every day your site is shut down costs money in labor, equipment rentals, and scheduling conflicts with subcontractors.
 If you continue working, you risk facing serious penalties.
 While specifics vary by municipality, fines can be thousands of dollars per day.
 The order is a clear signal that you need to correct a violation before any more progress can be made.